grmte/ml/readme.txt

 5. To generate predict.r see:
 pGen.py -h

-You can also use the command: rGenAll.py -e e1
+To generate mGen.py and pGen.py with one command you can use: rGenAll.py -e e1

 6. To do training
 ./en/train.r -d -d [dirname]